Training for a 50 mile race

 At mile 2.5 we entered the Appalachian Trail.
 Except for a two-mile long paved section from mile 3.5 to mile 5.5, it was single track without a lot of room to pass.
 The pace felt slow to me, but I was OK with that.
 This race was going to be 18 miles further than I’d traveled by foot before, so I wanted to keep it at a relaxed pace for a while.
 I passed a few people that were going slow, but more often I was passed by others who wanted to go faster.
 I tripped on rocks four or five times, but was always able to recover without falling.
 Several other people near me didn’t fare so well, but all of those who hit the ground were able to get back up and keep going.
 The slow pace allowed for plenty of conversation, which helped pass the time.

-The most treacherous part of the course was the steep descent and series of switchbacks that led to Weverton.
+The most treacherous part of the course was around mile 15.
+Here a steep descent and series of switchbacks led down to Weverton, where we would leave the Appalachian trail and start running along the C&O Canal.
 Both my toe and the rest of me arrived at the bottom unscathed.
 There were throngs of spectators there giving a hero’s welcome to every person who ran through.
 It was one of the emotionally high points of the race.
 Randy was waiting at the aid station with my bag.
 I asked how Neal was doing as I changed into my road shoes.